 You may need to allot a week or more to secure all the document requirements for a driver’s license.

 Ample preparation can help you get a driver’s license faster.
-This includes practice driving in your own car to ensure you pass the practical exam during your application at the LTO office.
+This includes practicing driving in your own car to ensure you pass the practical exam at the LTO office.
 This will also familiarize you with basic driving protocols.

 Failing the LTO exams is a waste of time because you won’t be issued a license.
 Flunk one of the tests twice, and you won’t be allowed to apply for a license in one year.
 If you fail for the third time, you won’t be able to get a license for the next two years.

-Aside from driving practice, be aware of the conditions that automatically lead to failing the practical exam: hitting another vehicle or the gutter and incorrect actions that cause collision.
+Aside from practice driving, be aware of the conditions that automatically lead to failing the practical exam: hitting another vehicle or the gutter and incorrect actions that cause a collision.
 Also, listen carefully to the instructions given to you before you take the practical driving exam.

 Know how much money you’re supposed to bring for the driver’s license fees.
 If you don’t bring enough cash, you’ll have to line up (again) at the nearest ATM, which means your application will take longer.

-It also helps to bring loose change instead of paying PHP 1,000 or PHP 500 bills.
+It also helps to bring loose change instead of paying ₱1,000 or ₱500 bills.
 You’ll be paying several fees to separate cashiers, so pay the exact amount to get a driver’s license faster.
 Know the exact fees to pay beforehand:

-LTO requires driver’s license applicants to be “clean, neat, and presentable” during photo-taking and examinations.
-That means you aren’t allowed to wear just an undershirt or sleeveless short (for men), sports shorts, and slippers.
-Dress appropriately to avoid hassles and delays in your driver’s license application.
+The LTO requires driver’s license applicants to be “clean, neat, and presentable” during photo-taking and examinations.
+That means you aren’t allowed to wear just an undershirt or sleeveless shorts (for men), sports shorts, and slippers.
+Follow the LTO dress code to avoid hassles and delays in your driver’s license application.